-8 Tips for Properly Storing a Car for the Winter
+8 Tips for Properly Storing Your Classic or Fun Car for the Winter

-It’s December, a dreaded time of year for classic and sports car owners living where the mercury drops and the white stuff falls.
+It’s Fall, a dreaded time of year for classic and sports car owners living where the mercury drops and the white stuff threatens.

 It also means that if you haven’t put your prized possession away for the year, it’s that time again.
 Attachment issues aside, there’s no better way to protect your ride from the elements than keeping it out of them altogether.
 With that in mind, here are eight helpful tips to get your car ready for its winter hibernation.